AdelRCh/nyt_dashboard/README.md

 * **newswire_acquisition**'s container is missing a critical environment variable: the NY Times API key.
 One can also supply their own MONGODB_ADDRESS and MONGODB_PORT to customize those values within the container.
 * **dash_app** can also take MONGODB_ADDRESS and MONGODB_PORT as custom arguments, as needed.

+## Upcoming changes

+I will expand this repository to include a revamped portal where I will use the NY Times' various APIs fit to purpose.
+Expect gradual changes to occur over time as I build/remake sections one by one.

+Folders not listed in the README file are new features.